Themes

 - Why do you think the small picture was pasted onto the large picture?

-With older students, you could bring up the question of using animals in circus acts.
+You could also bring up the question of using animals in circus acts.
 Why did most circuses stop using them?

 Background